 Children are encouraged to express and discuss their ideas, thoughts and feelings through a variety of activities and have access to a range of cultural opportunities which promote respect and empathy for others.
 As part of our new Prevent duty under s.26 of the Counter-Terrorism and Security Act 2015, we are aware of the importance of building pupils’ resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
 Schools can build pupils’ resilience to radicalisation by providing a safe environment for debating controversial issues and helping children and young people understand how they can influence and participate in decision-making.
 (See Section 9)

-(PSHCE/SEAL) curriculum, Religious Education), Art, Music, Drama, English are some of the areas of the curriculum in which children can discuss and debate important issues including lifestyles, health, safety and well-being (physical and emotional), sex education and healthy relationships, family life, child care and parenting, forced marriage, domestic abuse, religious beliefs and practices as well as human rights issues.
+PSHCE/SEAL curriculum, Religious Education, Art, Music, Drama, English, Philosophy 4 children (P4C), PE and Outdoor Education are some of the areas of the curriculum in which children can discuss and debate important issues including lifestyles, health, safety and well-being (physical and emotional), sex education and healthy relationships, family life, child care and parenting, forced marriage, domestic abuse, religious beliefs and practices as well as human rights issues.
 These subjects can be used to teach children and young people to recognise and manage risk, make safer choices, and recognise when pressure from others threatens their personal safety and wellbeing.
 They can develop effective ways of resisting pressure, including knowing when, where and how to get help.

 Universal services and specialist support staff

-(Could also provide details of phone numbers, times in school, have photographs displayed and contact arrangements)

 The following professionals are also available to support individual children in school:

-(Provide details of local One Point hub)

-The school nurse (insert name, location, drop-in sessions?)

-Parent Support Adviser (insert name, location)
+One point team - One Point Hub - Ferryhill Broom Road, Ferryhill, County Durham.
+DL17 8AN One Point Service telephone number: 03000 261 113 Families First Service telephone number: 03000 264 747

+The school nurse – drop in session available upon request.
+Please contact the school on 01388 816078

-Attendance and Inclusion Officers (insert name, location)
+Attendance and Inclusion Officers: Helen Lyon 03000 265528

-School Counsellor (insert name, location, how to contact)

-Educational Psychologist (insert name)
+Educational Psychologist, Nicola

 Child and Adolescent Mental Health Service

-Learning mentors

 The following visitors also contribute to our work to safeguard and promote the welfare of our students:

-(Parish priest, Community police, Jet and Ben stranger danger, Fire Brigade/safety carousels, domestic abuse workers, sexual health advisors/drop in sessions, drugs workers providing information and therapeutic cessation work, Child line in schools etc.)
+St Andrew’s Church, Community Police, Jet and Ben stranger danger, Fire Brigade/safety carousels, domestic abuse workers, sexual health advisors/drop in sessions, drugs workers providing information and therapeutic cessation work, Child line in schools etc.

 The extended day

-(Specify activities more fully)

-Breakfast club
+Breakfast club is available from 7:45- 8:40am.
+A light breakfast is supplied with supervision and activities.

 Lunchtime activities, meals and supervision by catering/supervisory staff

-After-school activities on and off site
+After-school activities are available which utilise both school staff and specialist coaches.
+We also have a childcare facility (Daycare) which runs until 5:45pm.
+Children using this facility are provided with a light meal and fun activities supervised by an appropriate adult.
+A Designated Safeguarding lead is always available during these operating times.

 These all provide further opportunities for students to develop positive and caring relationships with adults, who themselves will be trained to be aware of signs and behaviours that could suggest concerns.
 Supportive relationships outside the home, such as those with adults in school and other children, are additional protective factors that boost children’s resilience.
 Staff will always work with children in a professional way and are reminded to respond to disclosures sensitively and appropriately.
-All adults in school know the names of the designated safeguarding lead (The Designated Teacher for CP) and should be made aware of their responsibility to pass on any issues of concern without delay and make a written record.
+All adults in school know the names of the designated safeguarding leads (The Designated Teacher for CP) and should be made aware of their responsibility to pass on any issues of concern without delay and make a written record.

 Working with parents and carers